-A warm-up exercise about change (before diving into the strategies of change)
+A proposed warm-up exercise about change (before diving into the change strategies)

 Goals:

-1. Better understanding the concepts of change and change leadership.
+1. To deepen participants’ familiarity with the concepts of change and change leadership

-2. Understanding the participants viewpoints with regard to change and response for change.

-3. Questioning and refining the various aspects of the identities of the participants.

-What do we want to achieve by the exercise?
+2. To observe participants’ perspectives regarding change and their reactions to change

+3. To clarify participants’ sense of identity during change

+What Do We Want to Achieve in This Exercise?

-Dealing with the concept of leadership and / or leading change, with an introspective gaze, emphasizing the relations between the "I" and the concept of change.
+Address the concept of leadership/management through introspection that emphasizes the relations between the "self" and the concept of change.

-part 1 (30 minutes): Change and I
+Part 1 (30 Minutes): Change and Me

-before you start, take time to "feel the group's pulse": how are they doing?
+Before you start, take time to "feel the pulse" of the group: how are they doing?

-Preparing a "change and I" workshop:
+A "Change and Me" workshop:

-Intuitive writing on the topic of "change"(5 minutes of free-flowing writing on the concept of change).
+Five minutes of free, intuitive writing on the topic of change

-Write five statements related to change, and have the participants place themselves on a scale between these statements.
+Write the following five statements related to change.
+For each, ask participants to place themselves on the spectrum indicated by the statements.

-The statements:

-a.
-I'm impatiently waiting for the next season to arrive / I am allergic to the changing of the seasons
+I always impatiently wait for the next season / I am disturbed by the changing of the seasons.

-b.
-I have lived in the same flight place all my life / I relocate every two years
+I have lived in the same place all my life / I move every few years.

-c.
-I am thrilled whenever I arrive at the new place / moving to a new place makes me concerned about what it will be like
+I am excited whenever I arrive in a new place / Going to a new place makes me anxious about what it will be like.